National Vote at Home Institute Study Demonstrates Higher 18-34-year-old 2020 Turnout in States that Automatically Mailed Voters a Ballot

 Success of Mailed-out Ballot Access Policies Nationwide

-Much has been written about the success of temporary policies states put in place for mailed-out ballot access during the 2020 election due to the pandemic.
-The resulting use of those ballots, and the percentage of the popular vote they represented was indeed stunning.
-But an untold story, until now, is how rapidly voters across the country have had their access to mailed-out ballots improved on a permanent policy basis.
-Here are some of the details that drive the accompanying graphic.
+Much was written about the success of temporary policies states put in place for mailed-out ballot access during the 2020 election due to the pandemic.
+The resulting use of those ballots and the percentage of the popular vote they represented (about 47%) was indeed stunning.
+But a largely untold story is how rapidly voters across the country have had their access to mailed-out ballots improved on a permanent policy basis.
+The result was in the 2022 midterms about 32% of all ballots cast came from those voters received in the mail, up from about 21% in 2018.

 “Early Vote by Mail Act” to Enable New Yorkers to Use Mail-In Ballots for Early Voting